pyouroboros/ouroboros/README.md

 > All arguments can be ran together without conflication

+> All arguments can be supplemented with environment variables, but command line arguments will take priority

 ```
 docker run --rm circa10a/ouroboros --help
 ```

 - `--url`, `-u` Monitor and update containers on a remote system by providing the `url` argument.
-Default is `unix://var/run/docker.sock`
+Default is `unix://var/run/docker.sock`.
+Environment variable: `URL=tcp://localhost:2375`
 - `--interval`, `-i` Change how often ouroboros checks the remote docker registry for image updates (in seconds).
-Default is `300`
+Default is `300`.
+Environment variable: `INTERVAL=60`.
 - `--monitor`, `-m` Only monitor select containers which supports an infinite amount of container names.
 Default is all containers.
+Environment variable: `MONITOR=test_container`
 - `--loglevel`, `-l` The amount of logging details can be supressed or increased Default is `info`.
+Environment variable: `LOGLEVEL=debug`
 - `--runonce`, `-r` Update all your running containers in one go and terminate ouroboros.
 Default is `False`.
+Environment variable: `RUNONCE=true`
 - `--cleanup`, `-c` Remove the older docker image if a new one is found and updated.
 Default is `False`.
+Environment variable: `CLEANUP=true`

 ### Private Registries